timdorr/tesla-api/docs/vehicle/state/guisettings.md

+# GUI Settings

+## GET `/api/1/vehicles/{id}/data_request/gui_settings`

 Returns various information about the GUI settings of the car, such as unit format and range display.

-## GET `/api/1/vehicles/{id}/data_request/gui_settings`

 ### Response